Sharp vision: New glasses help the legally blind see - Business - NZ Herald News

 Among them: proving the glasses are safe and effective for the legally blind.
 While eSight's headsets don't require the approval of health regulators " they fall into the same low-risk category as dental floss " there's not yet firm evidence of their benefits.
 The company is funding clinical trials to provide that proof.

 The headsets also carry an eye-popping price tag.
-The latest version of the glasses, released just last week, sells for about $10,000.
+The latest version of the glasses, released in mid-February, sells for about $10,000.
 While that's $5,000 less than its predecessor, it's still a lot for people who often have trouble getting high-paying jobs because they can't see.

 Insurers won't cover the cost; they consider the glasses an "assistive" technology similar to hearing aids.